-One drawback of using VFDs is that it requires a 3-phase AC induction motor with continuous duty rating.
-If the motor offers any type of braking mechanism, it typically reduces the duty cycle.
-I've seen single-phase VFDs in the market in the past, but they are difficult to find, and we've never tested them with our motors.
+One drawback of using VFDs is that it can get expensive and difficult to size.
+It also requires a 3-phase AC induction motor with a inverter duty rating, or at least a continuous duty rating.
+If the motor offers a braking mechanism, it typically reduces the duty cycle.
+I've seen VFDs for single-phase motors in the market in the past, but they are difficult to find, and we've never tested them with our motors.

-A Way to Control the Speed of Single-Phase AC Induction Motors
+Another Way to Control the Speed of Single-Phase AC Induction Motors?

 Now let's look at another speed control method.
 Take a look at a single-phase AC induction motor's speed torque curve, which describes what a motor will do once turned on.
 The motor will start at 0 r/min, then accelerate up to its rated speed.
 Notice how the input voltage affects the shape of the speed-torque curve.
 If the load torque remains the same, and input voltage is decreased from 100V to 90V, then the motor speed is reduced.
 Yes, you can use voltage to control the speed of an AC motor.

 NOTE: top speed is ~1500 r/min because the input power is at 50 Hz.
 For 60 Hz motors, the 1500 r/min would be 1800 r/min.